cfsengineering/CEASIOMpy/ceasiompy/CPACSCreator/README.md

 **State**: :heavy_check_mark:

-`CPACSCreator` modules is just a launcher for [CPACSCreator](https://dlr-sc.github.io/tigl/doc/cpacscreator-0.1/) which has been developed in collaboration between CFS Engineering and DLR [[1]](#Drou18).
+`CPACSCreator` module is just a launcher for [CPACSCreator](https://dlr-sc.github.io/tigl/doc/cpacscreator-0.1/) which has been developed in collaboration between CFS Engineering and DLR [[1]](#Drou18).
 CPACSCreator is a CAD tool for creating and modifying a CPACS file.

 <p align="center">
 <img height="340" src="https://dlr-sc.github.io/tigl/doc/cpacscreator-0.1/tuto_scratch_23.png">
 </p>
 <p align="center">
-CPACSCreator can be use to create or modify existing CPACS file of aircraft.
+CPACSCreator can be used to create or modify existing CPACS file of aircraft.
 </p>